 - New rule (clean) - adds a clean rule without any conditions nor actions (Fig. 2.).

-- Signature for all emails - inserts a signature for emails sent inside and outside a particular organization (Fig. 3.).
+- Signature for all email - inserts a signature for emails sent inside and outside a particular organization (Fig. 3.).

-- Signature for internal emails - inserts a signature to emails sent inside a particular organization (Fig. 4.).
+- Signature for internal email - inserts a signature to emails sent inside a particular organization (Fig. 4.).

-- Signature for outgoing emails - inserts a signature to emails sent outside a particular organization (Fig. 5.).
+- Disclaimer for outgoing email - inserts a signature to emails sent outside a particular organization (Fig. 5.).

 - Move up/down (context menu only)

-On the General tab of every rule you can change its name, add a description, check when and who created / lastly modified the rule and finally enable it.
+On the General tab of every rule, you can change its name, add a description, check when and who created / lastly modified the rule and finally enable it (Fig. 7.).

 Note that after adding the rules, they will be activated by default.
 It means that the program will apply actions defined in the rules if the conditions are met, right after clicking Submit changes button.